-- The recipe is for 3-4 people and you might need a slightly larger baking dish than what I have in the picture (I cooked enough for two), it really depends on how deep the dish is.
+- The recipe is for 3-4 people and you might need a slightly larger baking dish than what I have in the picture (I cooked enough for two people); it depends on how deep the dish is.

-- Regular rectangular roasting tray can also be used.
+- A regular rectangular roasting tray or a casserole dish can also be used.

 - If you don’t have preserved lemon, regular lemon zest and some lemon juice can be used and I’ve provided measurements for those.